 (This is a post in the Choosing Change series inspired by the work of Dr. Dan Siegel, UCLA.
-I’d also like to suggest you read Changing your Mind with the Wheel of Awareness and Changing Minds with the None Middle Prefrontal Cortex – Dr. McGill)
+I’d also like to suggest you read Changing your Mind with the Wheel of Awareness and Changing Minds with the Nine Middle Prefrontal Cortex – Dr. McGill)

 It’s the end of July in the United States, and I suspect a lot of you are on the road enjoying your summer vacation.
 If you are out there, be careful and enjoy yourself!

 When you arrive at your destination, whether it’s the pool, a lakehouse, or a state or national park, and you choose to unwind by reading a magazine or book, I wonder what book(s) made your summer reading list?